cloudfoundry/docs-bosh/content/cck.md

 Cloudcheck is finished
 ```

-cck determined that `i-914c046a` VM was missing.
+`bosh cck` determined that the `i-914c046a` VM was missing.
 Possible options are:

 1. `Skip for now`: the Director will not try to resolve this problem right now

-2. `Recreate VM`: the Director will just create new VM, deploy specified releases according to deployed manifest and finally start release jobs
+2. `Recreate VM`: the Director will just create new VM, deploy specified
+   releases according to deployed manifest and finally start release jobs

-    Note on current behaviour: cck will not wait for all release job processes to start.
+    Note on current behaviour: `cck` will not wait for all release job
+    processes to start.

 3. `Delete VM reference`: the Director will not create new VM in its place.
+If
-If cck is run again, it will not report that VM is missing since it's not expected to exist.
-Running `bosh deploy` after cck will backfill missing VMs.
+   cck is run again, it will not report that VM is missing since it's not
+   expected to exist.
+Running `bosh deploy` after cck will backfill missing
+   VMs.

 In the above example options 3 was picked and VM reference was deleted.

 ---
 ### VM is not responsive (unresponsive agent) {: #not-responsive-vm }

-Assuming there was a deployment with a VM, somehow Agent is no longer responding to the Director.
-In this situation `bosh vms` will report VM's agent as `unresponsive agent`:
+Assuming there was a deployment with a VM, somehow Agent is no longer
+responding to the Director.
+In this situation `bosh vms` will report VM's
+agent as `unresponsive agent`:

 ```shell
 bosh -d simple-deployment vms --details